Cream Wild Indigo

 Bean family (Fabaceae)

-Range & Habitat: Cream Wild Indigo occurs in scattered locations throughout Illinois, but it is uncommon, except at high quality sites.
+Range & Habitat: The native Cream Wild Indigo occurs in scattered locations throughout Illinois (see Distribution Map), but it is uncommon, except at high quality sites.
 The typical variety, Baptisia bracteata bracteata, is more common in Illinois than Baptisia bracteata glabrescens.
-Natural habitats include mesic to dry black soil prairies, sand prairies, sandy oak savannas, and dry barrens, particularly in acidic soil.
-Recovery from occasional wildfires is very good.
+Natural habitats include mesic to dry black soil prairies, sand prairies, cemetery prairies, railroad prairies, open rocky woodlands, and sandy savannas.
+Occasional wildfires are beneficial in maintaining populations of this plant.

-Photographic Location: The photograph was taken at Loda Cemetery Prairie in Iroquois County, Illinois.
+Photographic Location: The photographs were taken at the Loda Cemetery Prairie in Iroquois County, Illinois.
 The photographed plants are the typical variety of Cream Wild Indigo.